Artemiyqq/django-url-shortener/README.md

 ```
 * Now, you can follow [the link](http://127.0.0.1:8000/) and start using the project the way you want.

+## Deployment
+If you are interested in deploying this project, there is a separate git branch with files prepared for deployment to Railway and modified README.md for this purpose.

 ## License
-This project is licensed under the MIT Licence—see the LICENSE.md file for details.
+This project is licensed under the MIT Licence — see the LICENSE.md file for details.

 ## Authors
 Only [me](https://github.com/Artemiyqq)